danhahn/html-site/src/pages/5/flex.md

 ---
-title: Week 6
+title: Week 5
 lesson: Flex Box
-lessonId: 6
+lessonId: 5
-order: 10
+order: 5
 ---

-## History of Flex Box
+## What is flex box?

-The Flex box Layout (Flexible Box) module (currently a W3C Last Call Working Draft) aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word "flex").
+The Flexbox Layout aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word "flex").

 The main idea behind the flex layout is to give the container the ability to alter its items' width/height (and order) to best fill the available space (mostly to accommodate to all kind of display devices and screen sizes).
 A flex container expands items to fill available free space, or shrinks them to prevent overflow.

-Most importantly, the flex box layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
+Most importantly, the flexbox layout is direction-agnostic as opposed to the regular layouts (block which is vertically-based and inline which is horizontally-based).
 While those work well for pages, they lack flexibility (no pun intended) to support large or complex applications (especially when it comes to orientation changing, resizing, stretching, shrinking, etc.).

-**Note:** Flex box layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.
+Note: Flexbox layout is most appropriate to the components of an application, and small-scale layouts, while the Grid layout is intended for larger scale layouts.

 ## Properties for the Parent (flex container)